DevoNoel/recipes/rice_mush/README.md

    chili, salsa, whatever you have.
 Feel free to throw some hot sauce, black pepper, or whatever in there to give it a little kick.
 1. **By Our Powers Combined:** Congratulations, this is the last required step.
-   Combine the tomato whatever and the rice together.
+   Combine the tomato-whatever and the rice together.
 Pat yourself on the back.
    Next stop, Iron Chef.
 1. **Optional Additives:** If you'd like you can throw some other shit in there too.
-   Maybe some grated mozza on top, of some fried green peppers, or onions, or a can of tuna.
+   Maybe some grated mozza on top, or some fried green peppers, or onions, or a can of tuna.
 Depends what you have, and what you used as a tomato base.
 1. **Eat:** Get that shit in your belly.
 You've conquered the kitchen.